To-Fujita/Babylon.js_3D_Graphics/README.md

 [index.html](https://to-fujita.github.io/Babylon.js_3D_Graphics/index.html) : Menu for Demo of 3D graphics
 These files are as follows:
 - CSS: This folder is stored css file for the style of menu.
-- scenes: This folder is stored 3D graphic data of babylon base, GITF base, OBJ base and STL base.
+- scenes: This folder is stored 3D graphic data of babylon type, GLTF type, OBJ type and STL type.
+Some GLTF type of data were downloaded from [Poly](https://poly.google.com/).
+Any other 3D graphic data is downloaded from [Free 3D](https://free3d.com/ja/3d-models/).
 - textures: This folder is stored texture data, 2D graphic data and etc.
 - Babylon_101_sphere.html - Babylon_401_cameras.html: These files are created sample HTML files including JavaScript data.
 ### Step-1: